packetflinger/openra2/README.md

     arena 7
     teams 3
     weapons -all +ssg:20 +cg:inf
+    timelimit 120
 }
 ```
 This sets arena 7 to have 3 teams with all players being given only a super shotgun with 20
-shells and a chaingun with infinite bullets.
+shells, a chaingun with infinite bullets and sets the length for all rounds to 2 minutes.
 The default (set via CVAR) amount of health
 and armor are applied to each player.

 Possible options: